Mon - Fri: 9:00AM - 5:00PM EST

 Negligent Supervision

-Cases of negligence in schools and agencies have stemmed from lax safety and security measures that lead a special needs child to get hurt at school.
+Cases of negligence in schools and agencies have stemmed from schools’ failure to effectively honor their duty of care for disabled students, causing a special needs child to get hurt at school.

 The student was found in this case, and no harm was done to him.
 But his story could have been much different, as with the case of Avonte Oquendo, the 14-year-old boy who slipped past a security desk and disappeared from his Queens, N.Y. school last October.
 Oquendo, who has autism and cannot speak, was missing for months before he was found dead.
 The investigations into the circumstances of both cases continue.

 In another example of potential negligent supervision, the City School District of New Rochelle, N.Y., was ordered last August to pay compensatory damages after it failed to evacuate two students in wheelchairs during a fire emergency.
-The U.S. Attorney for the Southern District of New York found that New Rochelle High School violated the Americans With Disabilities Act in not having an evacuation plan for students with mobility impairments.
+The U.S. Attorney for the Southern District of New York found that New Rochelle High School violated the Americans with Disabilities Act by not having an evacuation plan for students with mobility impairments.
 The students, one of whom has cerebral palsy, were left in a third-floor classroom while the rest of the school was evacuated.
-School officials, who have contested the U.S. Attorney’s findings, said their plan for dealing with students with disabilities in an emergency was to get them to a “safe room” where first responders can find them.
-Still, the safe room closest to the students required maneuvering downstairs.
-However, New York State law requires a complete evacuation during an emergency.
+School officials, who have contested the U.S. Attorney’s findings, said their plan for supervision of students with disabilities in an emergency was to get them to a “safe room” where first responders can find them.
+Still, the safe room closest to the students required maneuvering down the stairs.
+However, New York State law requires a complete evacuation in the event of an emergency.

 Even if the school had been found in compliance with the law, this plan was inadequate for a child in a wheelchair.
 The school had a duty to consider the students’ disabilities and their inability to navigate stairs and to plan adequately for their evacuation in the event of an emergency.
 From our earlier discussion of “What is an example of a hostile environment,” this borders on discrimination and failure to provide proper disability facilities.